top of page

 NICKEL

+Westbrook Resources specialise in the supply and distribution of high-purity Nickel to steel works across the world.
 We sell Nickel in various forms including pellets, rounds, cathode, discs and briquettes.
 The chemical analysis is as follows:

 Standard Material